pheanex/ReviewGoodPractices/README.md

 ## Be specific

 Instead of asking open or unbounded changes like “Add more tests”, elaborate on what exactly can be improved or is missing.

+## Don't nitpick

+Invest author's and reviewers's resources on issues worth solving.
+This prevents frustration and allows you to deliver value sooner.
+If you feel something is worth changing, don't reduce your feedback by adding something like "nitpick".
+See [Parkinson's law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality)